sustainable-computing-io/kepler/README.md

 Kepler (Kubernetes-based Efficient Power Level Exporter) is a Prometheus exporter that measures energy consumption metrics at the container, pod, and node level in Kubernetes clusters.

+## 🚀 Major Rewrite: Kepler (0.10.0 and above)

+**Important Notice:** Starting with version 0.10.0, Kepler has undergone a complete ground-up rewrite.
+This represents a significant architectural improvement while maintaining the core mission of accurate energy consumption monitoring for cloud-native workloads.

+> 📢 **Read the full announcement:** [CNCF Slack Announcement](https://cloud-native.slack.com/archives/C05QK3KN3HT/p1752049660866519)

+### ✨ What's New in the Rewrite

+**Enhanced Performance & Accuracy:**

+- Dynamic detection of Nodes' RAPL zones - no more hardcoded RAPL zones
+- More accurate power attribution based on active CPU usage (no more idle/dynamic for workloads)
+- Improved VM, Container, and Pod detection with more meaningful label values
+- Significantly reduced resource usage compared to old Kepler

+**Reduced Security Requirements:**

+- Requires only readonly access to host `/proc` and `/sys`
+- No more `CAP_SYSADMIN` or `CAP_BPF` capabilities required
+- Much fewer privileges than previous versions

+**Modern Architecture:**

+- Service-oriented design with clean separation of concerns
+- Thread-safe operations throughout the codebase
+- Graceful shutdown handling with proper resource cleanup
+- Comprehensive error handling with structured logging

+**Current Limitations:**

+- Only supports Baremetal (platform power support in roadmap)
+- Supports only RAPL/powercap framework
+- No GPU power support yet

+### 📚 Migration & Legacy Support

+**For New Users:** Use the current version (0.10.0+) for the best experience and latest features.

+**For Existing Users:** If you need to continue using the old version:

+- Pin your deployment to version `0.9.0` (final legacy release)
+- Access the old codebase in the [archived branch](https://github.com/sustainable-computing-io/kepler/tree/archived)
+- **Important:** The legacy version (0.9.x and earlier) is now frozen - no bug fixes or feature requests will be accepted for the old version

+**Migration Note:** Please review the new configuration format and deployment methods below when upgrading to 0.10.0+.

 ## 🚀 Getting Started

 There are two main ways to run Kepler: